daviddodo/sonia_club/README.md

 ## The context
 To fund their project activities, the scientific club depends on investments.
 A part of it originates from ÉTS, but a bigger percentage of it comes from external organisations, referred to as sponsors.
-A sponsor's contribution can be of various types outside of monetary, such as the following:
+A sponsor's contribution can be of various non-monetary types, such as the following:
 - Material, like parts or equipements;
 - Environment, like lending a swimming pool for tests;
 - Service, like verifying a circuit board.

 Considering the various types of contributions, SONIA usually quantifies their value in terms of monetary value or time saved in terms of progressing a project.
-The issue is the informal process within the scientific club for persisting the data using various inadapted tools: various Excel files, emails or simply a club reps remembering in their own head.
+The issue is the informal process within the scientific club for persisting the data using various inadequate tools: various Excel files, emails or simply a club reps remembering in their own head.

 ## The challenge